PsuAstro528/lab9/ex2.md

 INSERT RESPONCE

 3d.
-Run snakemake a second time, this time using a separate slurm job for each step of the pipeline by running either.
+Run snakemake a second time, but this time using a separate slurm job for each step of the pipeline by running
 ```shell
 snakemake --profile=../profile/sla --latency-wait=30
 ```